williamsni14463/MMBC-Actuator-PLC/experiments/button_openplc_response_time_test.md

-# Experiment: OpenPLC Button → LED Response Time Test
+# Experiment:Button Response Time Test

 This test measures how quickly the PLC reads a button press and reacts by turning on the LED.